liirene1/aapi-case-tracking/README.md

 2. Display Article View (most recent 25)
 3. Admin - Add Article
   3a.
 Google Maps autocomplete for Location field
-4. Map/Article views look nicely designed, Admin views can just use MaterialUI or SemanticUI
+4. Map/Article views look nicely styled
 5. Split screen functionality
   on load:map on left, articles on right bar/arrow button in the middle to expand map to full screen, bar to move to the right, arrow button changes direction